-If you’ve ever asked, “What is the most straightforward way to manage a project?”, the answer is, “waterfall project management.”
+Waterfall project management is the most straightforward way to manage a project.

-Waterfall project management entails mapping out a project into distinct, sequential phases, with each new phase beginning only when the prior phase has been completed.
-The waterfall system is the most traditional method for managing a project, with team members working in a linear fashion towards a set end goal.
-Each participant has a clearly defined role and none of the phases or goals are expected to change.
+Waterfall project management maps out a project into distinct, sequential phases, with each new phase beginning only when the previous one has been completed.
+The Waterfall system is the most traditional method for managing a project, with team members working linearly towards a set end goal.
+Each participant has a clearly defined role, and none of the phases or goals are expected to change.

-Waterfall project management works best for projects with long, detailed plans that require one phase to be done before another can start.
-These projects require a single timeline and changes are often discouraged and costly.
-This is in contrast to agile project management, which involves shorter project cycles, constant testing and adaptation, and simultaneous overlapping work by multiple teams or contributors.
+Waterfall project management works best for projects with long, detailed plans that require a single timeline.
+Changes are often discouraged (and costly).
+In contrast, Agile project management involves shorter project cycles, constant testing and adaptation, and overlapping work by multiple teams or contributors.

-- Requirements: This is the stage in which the manager analyzes and gathers all the requirements and documentation for the project.
+- Requirements: The manager analyzes and gathers all the requirements and documentation for the project.

-- System design: During this phase, the manager designs the workflow model for the project.
+- System design: The manager designs the project’s workflow model.

-- Testing: During this phase, each element is tested to ensure they work as expected and fulfill the necessary requirements.
+- Testing: Each element is tested to ensure it works as expected and fulfills the requirements.

-- Deployment (in the case of a service) or delivery (in the case of a product): The service or product is officially launched in this phase.
+- Deployment (service) or delivery (product): The service or product is officially launched.